ddl-aambekar/Imagility/README.md

 ```
 Then source your profile ```source ~/.bash_profile``` and now your laptop will be fully authorized to create resources on AWS!

-# Steps to run this project
+# Files in this project

 1. Flask app (app.py): This file contains the flask app code.
 Run the file by navigating to the file path in your favorite terminal and type
 ```